ayushimittal104/Mobile-FlashCards/README.md

 ## Steps to run
 1. Clone the Repository.
 2. Run npm install to install the packages written in package.json.
-3. Run npm start to run the project in the browser.
+3. Run npm run android to run the project and it will generate a QR code.
 4. Install expo in your phone or use any android or ios emulator
 5. If using your device,scan the code generated using the scanner in expo.